Antipurity/webenv/examples/Python/README.md

 Video prediction with agency is hard, but possible.

-TODO: Put a screenshot here. ("Right-side are predictions; it's normal for them to be delayed.")
+TODO: Put a screenshot here. ("Mouse & keyboard were disabled."
+"Right-side are predictions; it's normal for them to be delayed."
+"The orange line is with an exploration bonus; the red line is acting via a simple slice of internal state.
+As you can see, exploration is broken.")

 ## Bonus